 The COVID-19 outbreak appears likely to cause significant economic harm across the United States, and the negative economic conditions that may result in reduced patient demand in our industry.
 We may experience a material loss of patients, revenue and market share as a result of the suspension of any operations.
 Initiatives to implement telehealth engagement with patients may not be adopted by existing and new patients.
 Patient habits may also be altered in the medium to long term.
 Negative economic conditions, a decrease in our revenue and consequent longer term trends harmful to our business may all exert pressure on our company during the pendency of emergency restrictions on our operations and beyond.
 Due to such conditions, beginning in the month of March 2020 we began to terminate or furlough employees to reduce costs associated with non-essential personnel, which resulted in a 27% reduction in workforce.
-As of March 31, 2021, 98% of the full and part-time workforce had returned from furlough.
+As of June 30, 2021, 98% of the full and part-time workforce had returned from furlough.

 We cannot predict with certainty when public health and economic conditions will return to normal.
 A decline in patient visits and/or the possible suspension of operations mandated in response to the COVID-19 outbreak, and the consequent loss of revenue and cash flow during this period may make it difficult for us to obtain capital necessary to fund our operations.
+Due to the impacts of COVID-19 we have seen an increase in recruiting and labor costs as well as delays in supply chain.